Showing posts with label 1995. Show all posts

 Super Stario Land

 I was recently talking to a good friend who loves the NES game, Super Mario Brothers.
-However, this is something I've not played because I had the ZX Spectrum before moving up to the glorious Atari ST. He swore at me saying it was the best platformer ever made and other rubbish like - I didn't know what I was missing.
+However, this is something I've not played because I had the ZX Spectrum before moving up to the glorious Atari ST. He swore at me saying it was the best platformer ever made and other nonsense like - I didn't know what I was missing.
 Thankfully, he has now been sectioned but his silly opinion got me thinking about Super Stario Land which is (cough...cough) similar.

 I remember playing this platformer a few years ago but struggled to progress very far.
-So, sigh, I decided to give it another bash over the weekend and shockingly, my skills had not improved!!
+So, I decided to give it another bash over the weekend and shockingly, my skills had not improved!!
 So I rebooted my ST after only a few games to enable the trainer option which I hoped would compensate for my poor reactions.
 In fact, I had the bold intention to record a "longplay" but those darn flying fish put a frustrating end to that idea, which was so disappointing!

 Why is it I'm always so bad with every game I love?
 Anyhow, let's crack on with a couple of screenshots...